elaborate-code/laravel-eloquent-logs/README.md

 ## Alternative

 Among the bajillion packages that Spatie has so graciously bestowed upon the community, you'll find the excellent [laravel-Alternative](https://github.com/spatie/laravel-activitylog) package.
-Like laravel-eloquent-logs, it nicely integrates with Laravel, but has a different set of design choices when it comes to DB structure & features.
-Checkout this [discussion](https://github.com/elaborate-code/laravel-eloquent-logs/discussions/5) for an extensive comparison.

 ## Testing